Published on January 4th, 2018 and Updated on March 18th, 2021

 It takes just 40 weeks to grow a brand-new human, isn’t that amazing?
 There are so many changes taking place in your body—and your baby’s body—that it can feel overwhelming.
 But we’re here to help with this handy guide to your first, second and third trimesters.
 Know what to expect during pregnancy week by week and track your memorable journey into motherhood.

 Your body: During the first trimester, which encompasses weeks one to 13, your body will experience rapid changes, including breast tenderness, morning sickness and fatigue.
 You may experience some or all of these symptoms.
 You might also feel like you’re on an emotional roller coaster!
 Your mood swings may be partially hormonal, but who doesn’t experience a wide range of feelings when they are about to become a parent?
 This is also the time to schedule your first pre-natal appointment with your health-care provider.

 Your baby: During the first trimester, your baby is developing in amazing ways.
 The spinal cord, brain and other internal organs are taking form, and you can hear your baby’s heart beating, always such a thrilling moment.
+With Sneakpeek’s baby heart monitor, you can connect with your baby at any moment.
 By the end of this trimester, your baby will have fingerprints, be about three inches long and will weigh nearly an ounce!

 The Second Trimester